 The post-propaedeutic phase consists of a languages component (18 ECTS credits), and offers in-depth familiarization with each discipline.
 For the 180 Bachelor, this in-depth familiarization component consists of 81 ECTS credits; for the 147 Bachelor it consists of 69 ECTS credits.
 The courses are offered either in Utrecht or in Tilburg on a rotating basis (year A in Utrecht, year B in Tilburg, etc.), except for the languages and Jewish Studies, which are offered in both places every year.
-New Testament: Acts and Epistles is offered every year (alongside the Latin and Jewish Studies courses) in the 147 Bachelor program.
 The post-propaedeutic phase of both Bachelor programs (180 and 147) is concluded by writing a Bachelor's thesis of 9 ECTS credits.
 The curriculums without a Bachelor's thesis as described in the Education and Examinations Regulations for the 2014-2015 academic year apply to students who started the program before September 1, 2014 and who have since been enrolled in the program without interruption.